jhartzell42/rust-c-book/src/raii.md

 worth not troubling the programmer with the error-prone tedious tasks of C-style manual memory management, enabling memory safety and resource efficiency at the same time.

+> Caveat: To be clear, "slow" here is an oversimplification, and I address
+> that more later.
+I mean it as a tongue-in-cheek way of saying that
+> it has performance costs, whereas Rust and C++ try to adhere
+> to a *zero*-cost principle.

 ## GC (including RC) Has Costs